 E-mail scams appeared together with e-mails

 The best known e-mail scams are inheritance scam and lottery scam but variations of these scams are multiple.
 Note also the donation scams and scams following e-mail boxes hacking.
-All these unexpected e-mails are sent by people who don’t want to offer you money but in reality want you to give them money !
+All these unexpected e-mails are sent by people who don’t want to offer you money.
+In reality they want YOU to give them money !

-In all cases, the scams begin with an e-mail sent to your attention and turn in a request for money sooner or later.
+In all cases, the scams begin with an e-mail sent to your attention.
+It then turn in a request for money sooner or later.

 - In the lottery scams or inheritance scams, you will be required to pay fees or to give your credit card information before you hit the jackpot.
 But then, once the fees paid, you will never get any news of your contact !